input-output-hk/cardano-docs.iohk.io/_docs/cardano/2017-01-02-addresses.md

 ## Other address types

-In the future, we may use the update system to introduce other address types with different values in the `version` field.
+In the future, we may use the update system to introduce other address types with different values in the `type` field.
 [See more](/update-mechanism/#soft-fork-updates) on extending the system in non-breaking fashion.